LeadSimple/buildium/docs/ListingsApi.md

 ## upsert_listings_async

-> <ListingMessage> upsert_listings_async(unit_id, listing_put_message)
+> <ListingMessage> upsert_listings_async(unit_id, upsert_listings_async_request)

 Create/Update a listing

 This endpoint can be used to both *create* and *update* a listing.
 If no listing exists for the unit one will be created, otherwise the existing listing will be updated.
 A unit can only ever have one active listing.    <br /><br />  Upon creation the listing will post immediately to your Buildium public website, and will post to the selected syndicated sites within 24-48 hours.
-Updates to the listing will appear immediately in your Buildium public website and propagated to syndicated sites within 24-48 hours.   <br /><br />  Note, the listing will automatically pull in the information, features, and media that exists for the property and unit details.   <br /><br /><span class=\"permissionBlock\">Rentals &gt; Listings</span> - `View` `Edit`  <br /><span class=\"permissionBlock\">Rentals &gt; Rental properties and units</span> - `View` `Edit`
+Updates to the listing will appear immediately in your Buildium public website and propagated to syndicated sites within 24-48 hours.   <br /><br />  Note, the listing will automatically pull in the information, features, and media that exists for the property and unit details.   <br /><br /><span class=\"permissionBlock\">Rentals > Listings</span> - `View` `Edit`  <br /><span class=\"permissionBlock\">Rentals > Rental properties and units</span> - `View` `Edit`

 ### Examples